harikagujjula/react-project/src/components/OnlineShoppingDemo/README.md

       const ctx = use(DummyContext);
       ```
       * use() hook is only supported with React >= 19.
       * As we know, normally we are not allowed to use React hooks inside if or
       for loops.
-But use() hook allows us to even inside loops making it more
+But use() hook allows us to have it even inside loops making it more
       flexible than useContext().
     11. With Older versions of React, you might also encounter consuming of context
       done by using .Consumer property(similar to .Provider).
       - The component consuming the context should be wrapped by <DummyContext.Consumer>.
     12. Link Context to the State.
     13. When a context value changes, the component that accesses the context
     value will get re-executed.
+* ### useReducer hook (refer store > shopping-cart-context.jsx)
+  * Replacement of useState hook.
+  * Often used in conjuction with Context API, but works independently wherever state is required.
+  * Whats a Reducer? - A function that turns more than one value to a single value.
+  * Similar to useState, we have useReducer hook for state management.
+  * Import useReducer from react.
+  * Accepts 2 arguments
+    1. Reducer function
+      - Function that contains all the logic to update the state.
+      - Accepts 2 arguments latest state and action automatically.
+    2. Initial value of the state (similar to usestate).
+  * Returns 2 values
+    1. Updated State thats managed by the component.
+    2. Dispatch function that allows to dispatch actions to be defined by the reducer function.
+    ```
+    const [shoppingCartState, shoppingCartDispatch] = useReducer(shoppingCartReducer, {items: []});
+    ```
+  * All the state management logic of the component sits at one place in the
+    Reducer function and the actual functions are used to just dispatch with action.